-The Public Works Department is responsible for the maintenance and repair of the City’s street, drainage, and transportation systems by providing planning, design and maintenance.
+The Public Works Department is responsible for the maintenance and repair of the City's street, drainage, and transportation systems by providing planning, design, and maintenance.

-The Capital Program Division directs the development and construction for the City’s Capital Program for general improvement projects.
-Proposed water and sewer projects, administered by the Beaumont Water Department are also included in the City’s Capital Program.
+The Capital Program Division directs the development and construction of the City's Capital Program for general improvement projects.
+Proposed water and sewer projects, administered by the Beaumont Water Department are also included in the City's Capital Program.

 Pavement Condition Study

 In March 2019, the Beaumont City Council awarded a contract to IMS Infrastructure Management Services, LLC (IMS) of Tempe, Arizona to assess the condition of our street infrastructure.
-In April of 2019, IMS started their work.
-IMS utilized a specialized van to travel each lane of roadway to acquire data for the study.
+In April 2019, IMS started its work.
+IMS utilized a specialized van to travel each lane of the roadway to acquire data for the study.
 Included in the acquired data were ways to measure the surface distress and roughness of the road.
 The project was substantially completed in February of 2021.
 The graph and spreadsheet below are a way to interpret the Pavement Condition Index (PCI) score for each segment of road maintained in the City.